Nicolet River: Hydrology

 The Nicolet River begins its course from 137 km at an altitude of approximately 350 m in lake Nicolet, at Saints-Martyrs-Canadiens.
 It then flows in a northwesterly direction to Nicolet where it flows into lac Saint-Pierre.

 Its watershed has an area of 3380 km.
 Its modulus is 79 m3/s.
 Its main tributaries are, from upstream to downstream, the rivers des Vases, des Pins, des Rosiers, Bulstrode and Nicolet Southwest.
 The latter, which joins the Nicolet at 5 km, drains half of the basin.
 The basin includes 40 lakes, the most important of which are lake Nicolet (401 ha), les Trois Lacs (Les Sources) (225 ha) and the Beaudet reservoir (88 ha).

 Geology

 The part upstream of Saint-Léonard-d'Aston is part of the Appalaches.
 The subsoil is composed of sedimentary rocks folded and metamorphosed (shale, slate and sandstone), volcanic rocks (basalt) and ultramafic rocks (Serpentine and asbestos).
 As for the section downstream from Saint-Léonard-d'Aston, it is composed of sedimentary rocks (schist, dolomite, limestone, sandstone) in horizontal strata of the St. Lawrence Lowlands.

 The unconsolidated deposits of the Quaternary of the St. Lawrence Lowlands are composed of clay, sand and gravel from the retreat of the Champlain Sea and peatlands.
 The Appalachian sector is composed of tills from the retreat of the glaciers and fluvioglacial deposits composed of sand and gravel.

 Population

 The basin was inhabited by 96665 inhabitants in 2003.
 The territory is included in 37 municipalities.
-The main towns in the basin are Victoriaville (39799 inhabitants), Nicolet (7963 inhabitants) and Asbestos (6627 inhabitants).
+The main towns in the basin are Victoriaville (39799 inhabitants), Nicolet (7963 inhabitants) and Val-des-Sources (6627 inhabitants).